Saanich, British Columbia: History

-Saanich has been the home to First Nations people for thousands of years.
-Saanich is on the territory of the Lək̓ʷəŋən peoples known today as Songhees & Esquimalt Nations, the Malahat Nation and the Saanich Peoples.
-These Indigenous peoples have connections to the land and those traditions are carried on to this day.
 Non-Indigenous history begins with the arrival of the Hudson's Bay Company in the 1840s.

 The Craigflower Schoolhouse (originally called Maple Point School), the oldest surviving school building in Western Canada, was built on orders from Kenneth MacKenzie.
 He came from Scotland with his family in 1852, on the Hudson's Bay Company ship, Norman Morison, to establish a farm for the Puget Sound Agricultural Company, a subsidiary of the Hudson's Bay Company.
 A school was needed for the children of farm employees, as well as those of arriving settlers.

 The Municipality of Saanich was incorporated on March 1, 1906.
 The Dominion Astrophysical Observatory telescope was designed by John Stanley Plaskett, an astronomer with the Department of the Interior in Ottawa.
 The 72 in reflecting telescope was the largest of its kind in the world when it was built, though this was only the case for a few short months in 1918.
 The District of Saanich contains a long shoreline with sandy beaches located at several ocean bays.
 Two of the beaches are Cadboro Bay Beach and Cordova Bay Beach.
 Cadboro Bay is known as the home of the "Cadborosaurus", a mythical cryptid.
 Saanich's notable parks include PKOLS (Mount Douglas Park), Mount Tolmie Park (with viewpoints), and Cadboro-Gyro Park.

+A citizens' assembly was formed in 2018 to study a merger of Saanich and Victoria; it recommended amalgamation in 2025 and a binding vote was initially scheduled for the following year until it was halted by the provincial government.